-Do you recognize the symbol above?
-It lights up in your instrument panel and looks like a U-shaped pictograph with treads and an exclamation point in the middle.
+CARS.COM — Do you recognize the symbol above?
+It's a warning light in your instrument panel and looks like a U-shaped pictograph with treads and an exclamation point in the middle.

-If you guessed a low tire-pressure warning, you are right.
-If you didn’t recognize the symbol, that’s also understandable because one out of three drivers do not, according to Schrader, a company that makes tire pressure monitoring systems.
+If you guessed a low tire pressure warning, you are right.
+If you didn’t recognize the dash warning light symbol, that’s also understandable because one out of three drivers do not, according to Schrader, a company that makes tire pressure monitoring systems for car manufacturers.

-The warning for the TPMS lights up when one or more of your vehicle’s tires is 25% below the manufacturer’s recommended pressure.
-The system is now required on all vehicles starting with the 2008 model year, so the dashboard warning light is something you should become familiar with.
+The warning for the monitoring system lights up when the tire pressure on one or more of your vehicle’s tires is 25 percent below the manufacturer’s recommended pressure.
+The warning system is now required on every new vehicle starting with the 2008 model year, so the dashboard warning light is something you should become familiar with.

-The issue here seems to be that the public hasn’t been properly educated on the warning symbol, which is supposed to be “idiot proof” and understandable across a wide variety of cultures and languages.
-Yet 46% of drivers couldn’t figure out that the icon represents a tire and 14% thought the symbol represented another problem with the vehicle entirely, according to Schrader.
+The issue here seems to be that the car-buying public hasn’t been properly educated on the dashboard warning symbol, which has a design that is supposed to be “idiot-proof” and understandable across a wide variety of cultures and languages.
+Yet 46 percent of drivers couldn’t figure out that the dash icon represents a wheel and tire, while 14 percent thought the symbol represented another problem with the vehicle entirely, according to Schrader.